sprchr/CoverFusionBackend/README.md

     ```

 - **Functionality:**
-  - The userId is validated and the form data is either merged with existing Firestore data or a new document is created.
+  - The userId is validated, and the form data is either merged with existing Firestore data or a new document is created.

 - **Output:**
   - Success message: `{ "message": "Form submitted successfully to Firestore!", "userId": "12345" }`